abessifi/ocp4-etcd-backup/README.md

 ## OpenShift ETCD Backup

 This project is a set of scripts to automate [etcd backup](https://docs.openshift.com/container-platform/4.7/backup_and_restore/backing-up-etcd.html) and run it through the native `Kubernetes Cronjob` resource.
+The generated backup files are transfered to an S3 bucket via [MinIO Client](https://docs.min.io/docs/minio-client-complete-guide.html).

 The procedure to backup OpenShift ETCD is described here.
 Official guidelines from Red Hat are followed when possible.
 If there is any deviation, it will be detailed in this document.